• Skip to primary navigation

 Instructions

-• Sift icing sugar into a bowl.
-Working in batches, place cranberries into the icing sugar.
-Don't allow the sticky cranberries to touch each other.
-Holding the bowl, gently roll cranberries in a circular motion for at least 2 minutes, until completely coated.
+• Sift Powdered Sugar into a bowl.
+Working in batches, place Cranberries into the Powdered Sugar.
+Don't allow the sticky Cranberries to touch each other.
+Holding the bowl, gently roll Cranberries in a circular motion for at least 2 minutes, until completely coated.

 Tried this recipe?Mention @petersfoodadventures or tag #petersfoodadventures!